Alternatives Guide

 Best Rhymer's Block Alternatives for Rappers in 2026

 Rhymer's Block was a clean phone notepad with color-coded rhymes.
 Then the syllable counter got dropped in an update.
-The Mac app has been frozen since 2022, and there is still no native Windows or web app.
+The Mac app has gone years without an update, and there is still no native Windows or web app.
 So serious rappers in 2026 keep looking for a real upgrade.

 Key Takeaways